Portfolio & Transparency

-I support a group based in New York City called The Future Project, with the great tagline, “Re-imagining education, one dream at a time.”
-Their goal is to help kids identify dreams and passions they want to explore, and to learn how to make these dreams become reality.
+The Future Project, with the great tagline, “Re-imagining education, one dream at a time,” has the goal of helping kids identify dreams and passions they want to explore, and to learn how to make these dreams become reality.
 They believe, and I agree, that school needs to be a lot more about setting big goals for yourself and learning how to accomplish them, than memorizing facts and taking multiple choice quizzes testing your recall.

 African Leadership Academy seeks to transform the entire continent of Africa with a cost-effective program developing the next generation of inspired leaders.
 The centerpiece of ALA is a intensive two-year school in Johannesburg, South Africa, that combines academics, leadership, and entrepreneurship.
 ALA’s first two graduating classes are now enrolled in great colleges worldwide, with a commitment to return to their home country after completing their education.

-NBA Math Hoops, based in Providence, Rhode Island, is focused on using kids’ passion for basketball to help them develop stronger math skills, and appreciate and love the power of math.
+NBA Math Hoops, based in Denver, Colorado, is focused on using kids’ passion for basketball to help them develop stronger math skills, and appreciate and love the power of math.
 The CEO, Khalil Fuller, was recently named the youngest Echoing Green Fellow in the organization’s 25-year history.